pusher/k8s-spot-rescheduler/README.md

 By tainting the on-demand instances with the Kubernetes `PreferNoSchedule` taint, we can ensure that, if at any point the scheduler needs to choose between spot and on-demand instances, it will choose the preferred spot instances to schedule the new Pods onto.

 However, the scheduler won't reschedule Pods that are already running on on-demand instances, blocking them from being scaled down.
-At this point, the Spot-Rescheduler is required to start the process of moving Pods from the on-demand instances back onto the spot instances.
+At this point, the K8s Spot Rescheduler is required to start the process of moving Pods from the on-demand instances back onto the spot instances.

 ## Usage